razpinator/rayo/doc/spec.md

 ## Overview

-Functure is a statically-typed, null-safe programming language that combines Python's familiar syntax with Go's performance and safety guarantees.
+Rayo is a statically-typed, null-safe programming language that combines Python's familiar syntax with Go's performance and safety guarantees.
 It transpiles directly to Go 1.22+ code.

 ### Design Principles